 Studies have shown that holding around 30 companies will give virtually all of the diversification it’s possible to get from increasing the number of holdings.

 If a portfolio goes from 30 to 100 companies, then the effect on the portfolio as a whole is marginal, especially in relation to the additional trading costs, not to mention the additional work of managing another 70 stocks.

 If 30 sounds like too much, then a portfolio of 10 stocks will be about half as volatile as any single one and about 25% more volatile than a portfolio of 30.

 However, another important factor which is rarely mentioned is the psychological impact of a concentrated portfolio.

 Although a portfolio of 10 stocks is theoretically only about 25% more volatile than a portfolio of 30 stocks, the portfolio of 10 stocks has 10% invested in each company.
 It’s not hard to imagine a single stock having a good run and ending up at 20% of the portfolio.

-On the other hand, the 30 stock portfolio only has 3.3% invested in each company which will still only be 6.6% if the share price of a particular holding doubles.
+On the other hand, the 30-stock portfolio only has 3.3% invested in each company, and that will still only be 6.6% if a holding’s share price doubles.

 The exact number of companies that an investor owns is ultimately a subjective decision based on the balance between risk, trading costs, emotional stress, and the time and effort costs of watching a given number of companies.

-In the case of the UKVI Model Portfolio it takes the cautious route and targets 30 holdings.
+In the case of the UK Value Investor Portfolio, it takes the cautious route and targets 30 holdings.